Vail Daily

-The Vail Daily is a newspaper in Eagle County, Colorado.
+The Vail Daily is a newspaper in Eagle County, Colorado first published in 1981.
 Its primary digital platform is VailDaily.com, and it also publishes a 15,000-circulation, free-distribution newspaper seven days a week.
 The newspaper covers the Colorado communities of Vail, Avon, Edwards, Beaver Creek, and Minturn, the area ski resorts, and greater Eagle County.

 Publishers

 The Vail Daily was founded in 1981 by Jim Pavelich and Jon Van Housen.
 It is published by Colorado Mountain News Media, a division of Swift Communications in Reno, Nevada.
-Swift Communications owns and operates daily news organizations in other Western U.S. mountain resort communities, including Aspen, Breckenridge, Winter Park, Steamboat Springs, Park City, and Lake Tahoe.
+Swift Communications owns and operates daily news organizations in other Western U.S. mountain resort communities, including Aspen, Breckenridge, Winter Park, Steamboat Springs, Park City, Vail, and Lake Tahoe.